hoangquangbao/SwiftUI_Thinking/README.md

-# NavigationStack
+# NavigationStack 📚
-- The powerful tool for managing navigation and transitions in your iOS app development.
+👉 The powerful tool for managing navigation and transitions in your iOS app development.

-- It good more than NavigationView.
+👉 It good more than NavigationView.

-- Only available on iOS 16 or later.
+👉 Only available on iOS 16 or later.

-#### ***Comparing NavigationView and NavigationStack***
+#### Comparing NavigationView and NavigationStack

 <details>
 <summary>Demo code</summary>